Xiscoder/Android-Password-Manager/README.md

 # Lock & Key Tutorial
-A Password Manager for CIS357 using on Device Storage
+A password manager for android users using on-device storage options
 <h2>Overview of the Lock & Key Application and On-Device Storage</h2>
 The Lock & Key application allows the user to store a list of the passwords they use directly on their phone.
 No need for a cloud database, the application is secured directly within the applications data on the device.
 The primary reason for using the on device storage is because of security.
-This is mentioned in Androids data and file storage <a href="https://developer.android.com/training/data-storage" target="_blank">(found here)</a>:
+This is mentioned in Androids API about file and data storage <a href="https://developer.android.com/training/data-storage" target="_blank">found here</a>:
 <br>
 <br>
 <strong>App-specific storage: Store files that are meant for your app's use only, either in dedicated directories within an internal storage volume or different dedicated directories within external storage.
 Use the directories within internal storage to save sensitive information that other apps shouldn't access.</strong>